OZGrav/meerpipe/docs/installation.md

 The surgical cleaner can now read in a template, which it subtracts from the data to form profile residuals.
 The template can be frequency-dependent if required (e.g. if there is substantial profile evolution) and is used to identify an off-pulse region.
 The statistics used by the surgical cleaner are calculated only using this off-pulse region.

 It can be downloaded from https://github.com/danielreardon/MeerGuard and installed with `pip install .`

+### dlyfix

+Corrects the psrfits header start time using the latest correction files

+It can be downloaded from https://bitbucket.org/psrsoft/dlyfix/src/master/